icsimlai/ais-taskapi-aks/Blue-Green-Demo/README.md

 - Azure CLI installed in the machine where the Kubectl Client will run.
 It could be Laptop, Desktop, Portal.
 Azure CLI can be installed from here, https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
 - Use the AzPowerShell in Admin mode and execute the below steps
 - Set the execution policy in Power Shell 'Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned'
-- The AKS Cluster is already created and running
+- The AKS Cluster is already created and running.
+Kubectl client from where Kubectl commands will run is pointing to the same.

 **Steps:**